NTB (band)

 NTB (Hangul: 엔티비) was a South Korean boy band formed by High Choice Entertainment in Seoul, South Korea.
 The group debuted on May 28, 2018 with Dramatic.

 On February 28, 2021, High Choice announced that the group had disbanded following their last online fanmeeting, which was held on March 27, 2021.

+On September 24, 2024, the group announced their reformation as a trio, consisting of G.O, L.Min and Sungwoong, for their concert Join Us in Japan.

+On December 11, 2024, the members started teasing an NTB comeback with a track titled "Dopamine" on their Instagram accounts.